wlpinjlte/suu-java-grpc/README.md

 #### Setting up metrics and observability

-Prometheus and Grafana need to be deployed to the kubernetes cluster.
+OTel collector and Grafana need to be deployed to the kubernetes cluster.

-Prometheus needs to be set up to gather data from `/metrics` endpoint from each of the services and Grafana needs to be connected to Prometheus as a data source.
+OTel collector needs to be set up to gather data from each of the services and Grafana needs to be connected to OTel collector as a data source.
 Grafana dashboards need to be created or imported to visualize data gathered from the services.

 ![Kubernetes architecture](./assets/kubernetes_diagram.jpg)